TheoWinterhalter/ett-to-wtt/README.md

 First, in [SCommon](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/SCommon.v)
-we define common utility to both ETT and ITT, namely with the definition of contexts (`scontext`) and global contexts (`sglobal_context`), the latter containing the declarations of inductive types.
+we define common utility to both ETT and ITT, namely with the definition of contexts (`scontext`) and global contexts (`sglobal_context`), the latter containing the declarations of constants.
 [Conversion](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/Conversion.v)
-is about the untyped conversion used in ITT (conversion `Σ |-i t = u` is derived from one-step reduction `Σ |-i t ▷ u`) and contains the only axiom of the whole formalisation.
+is about the untyped conversion used in ITT (conversion `Σ |-i t = u` is derived from one-step reduction `Σ |-i t ▷ u`) and contains the **only axiom** of the whole formalisation.
 [XTyping](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/XTyping.v)
-contains the definition of typing rule of ETT (`Σ ;;; Γ |-x t : A`), mutually defined with a typed conversion (`Σ ;;; Γ |-x t = u : A`) and the well-formedness of contexts (`wf Σ Γ`).
+contains the definition of typing rules of ETT (`Σ ;;; Γ |-x t : A`), mutually defined with a typed conversion (`Σ ;;; Γ |-x t = u : A`) and the well-formedness of contexts (`wf Σ Γ`).
 [ITyping](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/ITyping.v)
-is the same for ITT (with the difference that the conversion isn't mutually defined but instead the one defined in [Conversion](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/Conversion.v)) except that it also defines a notion of well-formedness of global declarations (`type_glob Σ`).
+is the same for ITT with the difference that the conversion isn't mutually defined but instead the one defined in [Conversion](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/Conversion.v)) and that it also defines a notion of well-formedness of global declarations (`type_glob Σ`).

 #### Lemmata regarding ITT